 diameter = 25.72″

-How to Calculate the Circumference
+How to Calculate Tire Circumference

 circumference = diameter × π

-For example, let’s find the circumference of the 245/40R18 tire.
-The diameter that was found above is 25.72″.
+For example, let’s find the circumference of the same 245/40R18 tire using the 25.72″ diameter that we calculated above.

 circumference = 25.72″ × 3.14